 |Contact||Ashikaga City Tourist Association|

 Oyama City’s very own traditional “Honba Yuki-tsumugi” industry was officially designated as a UNESCO Intangible Cultural Heritage in 2010.
-With several locations in which to experience Honba Yuki-tsumugi firsthand, the whole city has been bustling of late, and an “Oyama Kimono Day” will be held on November 19 to commemorate the 6th anniversary of the UNESCO designation.
+With several locations in which to experience Honba Yuki-tsumugi firsthand, the whole city has been bustling of late, and an “Oyama Kimono Day” will be held in the middle of November.

 Come along for the chance to try on a Honba Yuki-tsumugi for yourself.
 As well as photo shoots and the Japanese tea ceremony, there will be a variety of different activities to see and to enjoy.